 Emotion Detection Roadmap

-Ongoing work in the research projects ReTV (Re-Inventing TV for the Digital Age) and EPOCH (Event Prediction from Hybrid Datasets) is extending the emotion detection component to support multiple affective models.
-The projects experiment with several AI-based approaches to achieve maximum accuracy.
-Initial results of this work helped investigate the online coverage of the coronavirus pandemic.
+Work in the research projects ReTV (Re-Inventing TV for the Digital Age) and EPOCH (Event Prediction from Hybrid Datasets) has extended the emotion detection component to support multiple affective models.
+In a first step, the projects experimented with several AI-based approaches to achieve maximum accuracy.
+Initial results of this work then helped investigate the online coverage of the coronavirus pandemic.
 The resulting Corona Mood Barometer sheds light on the prevalent emotions in the public debate.
 The following screenshot shows how the categories of Plutchik’s Wheel of Emotion have been integrated into the Metadata Sidebar of the webLyzard visual analytics dashboard.

 Emotion Detection References